 This option obviously requires you to have an accurate knowledge of how much it will cost to rebuild your home, otherwise you risk being underinsured.
-For example, you’re insured for $800,000 but it actually costs $1,200,000 to rebuild.
-If that happens, you’re left $400,000 out of pocket – funds you would have to come up with yourself.
+Going back to our example above, if it ended up costing $1,200,000 to rebuild the homeowner's bushfire-ravaged property, then they'll be left with a shortfall of $400,000 – funds they would have to come up with themselves.

 As you can see, this option can be riskier as the responsibility lies with you to decide how much your home will cost to rebuild.
 Get it wrong, and you could be left financially crippled.

 Many people make the mistake of assuming the cost of insuring the property will be the same as what you paid for the house, but this isn’t the case.